-Healthcare Payments Review Committee Approved Recommendations
+Healthcare Payments Review Committee Approved Recommendations September 19, 2019

-August 15, 2019

-- 1. The HPD System should establish collection methods and processes specific to three sources of claims and enrollment data: 1) DHCS (for Medi-Cal), 2) CMS (for Medicare FFS), and 3) All other. - 2.
-The HPD System should pursue the collection of Medi-Cal data directly from DHCS. - 3.
-The HPD should pursue the collection of Medicare FFS data, in the formats specified by CMS. - 4.
-The HPD should use the APCD-CDL[TM] for all other submitters. - 5.
-The HPD should initially pursue three years' worth of historical Tier I "core" data (enrollment, claims and encounters, and provider) from submitters. - The HPD should collect non-claims-based payments, in order to capture the total cost of care.
-Since these payments are not included in the APCD-CDL[TM], OSHPD will work with stakeholders to specify the format(s) and source(s) of the supplemental file(s). - 7.
-Ensure broad authority for OSHPD to securely collect available personally identifiable Information. - 8.
-The HPD Program should use robust methodologies to match patients, providers, and payers across datasets. - The Review Committee recommends that definitions for the types of organizations required to submit data as previously defined to the HPD ("mandatory submitters") should be based on federal and existing California laws and definitions, and initially include: - 1.
+- Three Sources of Data: The Review Committee recommends that the HPD System should establish collection methods and processes specific to three sources of claims and enrollment data: 1) DHCS (for Medi-Cal), 2) CMS (for Medicare FFS), and 3) All other. - 2.
+Collect Medi-Cal Data: The Review Committee recommends that the HPD System should pursue the collection of Medi-Cal data directly from DHCS. - 3.
+Incorporate Medicare Data: The Review Committee recommends that the HPD should pursue the collection of Medicare FFS data, in the formats specified by CMS. - 4.
+APCD-CDL[TM]: The Review Committee recommends that the HPD should use the APCD-CDL[TM] for all other submitters. - 5.
+Three-Years of Historical Data: The Review Committee recommends that the HPD should initially pursue three years' worth of historical Tier I "core" data (enrollment, claims and encounters, and provider) from submitters. - 6.
+Non -Claims Based Payments: The Review Committee recommends that the HPD should collect non-claims-based payments, in order to capture the total cost of care.
+Since these payments are not included in the APCD-CDLTM, OSHPD will work with stakeholders to specify the format(s) and source(s) of the supplemental file(s). - 7.
+Collection of Personally Identifiable Information: The Review Committee recommends to ensure broad authority for OSHPD to securely collect available personally identifiable Information. - 8.
+Development of Master Patient/Payer/Provider Index: The Review Committee recommends that the HPD Program should use robust methodologies to match patients, providers, and payers across datasets. - 9.
+Mandatory Data Submitters: The Review Committee recommends that definitions for the types of organizations required to submit data as previously defined to the HPD ("mandatory submitters") should be based on federal and existing California laws and definitions, and initially include: - 1.
 Health care service plans and health insurers - 2.
-The California Department of Health Care Services, for Medi-Cal managed care plan and fee for service data - 3.
-Self-insured entities not subject to ERISA - 4.
+The California Department of Health Care Services, for Medi-Cal managed care plan and fee for service data - Self-insured entities not subject to ERISA - 4.
 Third party administrators of plans (not otherwise preempted by ERISA) - 5.
-Dental plans and insurers - 10.
-The Review Committee recommends that standards for mandatory submission should be broadly specified in statute and clearly defined in regulations, with initial guidance as follows:
+Dental plans and insurers

+10. Required Lines of Business: The Review Committee recommends that standards for mandatory submission should be broadly specified in statute and clearly defined in regulations, with initial guidance as follows: